canonical/data-science-stack/docs/index.rst

 Project and community
 ---------------------

 Data Science Stack is an open-source project that values its community.
-We warmly welcome contributions, suggestions, fixes, and constructive feedback from everyone.
+Contributions, suggestions, fixes, and constructive feedback are welcome from everyone.

 * Read our `Code of conduct`_.
 * `Contribute`_ and `report bugs <https://github.com/canonical/data-science-stack/issues/new/choose>`_.